Chapo Trap House: Content

 Chapo Trap House is dense with inside jokes and hyper-specific references to ongoing political discussion on Twitter.
-The hosts are associated with Twitter communities called "Left Twitter" and "Weird Twitter", a name used to describe a loose group of Twitter users known for absurdist humor.
+The hosts are associated with Twitter communities called "Left Twitter" and "Weird Twitter," a name used to describe a loose group of Twitter users known for absurdist humor.

 Format and availability

 An episode of Chapo Trap House usually lasts between 60 and 80 minutes.
-Episodes are typically structured with a prepared "cold open", an interview with a guest, and commentary on current events.
+Episodes are typically structured with a prepared "cold open," an interview with a guest, and commentary on current events.
 In post-production, relevant audio samples are interspersed into the episode's discussion.
 The theme song—and inspiration for the show's title—is "SALUTE 2 EL CHAPO PART 1" by DJ Smokey.
-The show has a reading series which usually features texts by conservative and neoliberal writers, such as Ross Douthat, Ben Shapiro, Dennis Prager, and Rod Dreher.
+The show frequently features a reading series which usually features texts by conservative and neoliberal writers, such as Ross Douthat, Ben Shapiro, Dennis Prager, Megan McArdle and Rod Dreher.
+Dreher in particular has become a regular staple on the podcast, being featured nearly 30 times.
+The hosts jokingly offered him a position as co-host, after Dreher lost his position at The American Conservative.
+A number of these pundits are also featured and critiqued in The Chapo Guide to Revolution.

 Weekly free episodes of the show are available via SoundCloud, Spotify, and iTunes, among other services.
 Subscribers who contribute at least $5 per month via Patreon gain access to additional weekly premium bonus episodes.
-By May 2017, the show generated more than $60,000 a month from subscribers, and is as of February 2020 the highest-grossing user on Patreon, earning nearly $160,000 per month.
+By May 2017, the show generated more than $60,000 a month from subscribers, and is as of September 2023 the third highest-grossing user on Patreon, earning over $180,000 per month, having once been the highest-grossing user on Patreon.
 Geek.com cited the show's premium content as an example of a viable revenue model for new podcasters.